Electric Potential And Potential Energy

 E = -∇V

-Historical Context: Alessandro Volta's invention of the voltaic pile in 1800, the first chemical battery, was a pivotal moment in understanding electric potential.
+Historical Context: Alessandro Volta's invention of the voltaic pile in 1800, the first chemical battery, was a key moment in understanding electric potential.
 Volta demonstrated that chemical reactions could create a sustained potential difference, driving electric current.
 Later, the formalization of electromagnetism by scientists like James Clerk Maxwell provided a theoretical framework for understanding electric potential as a fundamental property of electric fields.

 Electric Potential Due to Point Charges: The electric potential due to a single point charge Q at a distance r from the charge is given by: